 As you probably already know, I am not an official representative of the IBLCE.
 Rather, based on my experience teaching thousands of current IBCLCs, I’d like to give you a few of the best-kept secrets that will help you meet the requirements without breaking your budget or losing your mind.

 Meeting IBLCE’s health science requirement means completing coursework on a total of 14 subjects.
 Note the IBLCE doesn’t use the term “category 1” or “category 2” but for clarity in this article, I will.

 “Category 1” topics

 For each of eight subjects—what I refer to as “category 1” topics—exam candidates must complete at least one course at least one academic credit section in length, and earn a passing grade.

 These courses include: Biology, Human Anatomy, Human Physiology, Infant and Child Growth and Development, Introduction to Clinical Research, Nutrition, Psychology or Counseling Skills or Communication Skills, and Sociology or Cultural Sensitivity or Cultural Anthropology.

-For each of the remaining six subjects—what I call the “category 2” topics—exam candidates can complete courses from an institution of higher learning or those from a continuing education provider.
+Meeting IBLCE’s health science requirement for each of the remaining six subjects—what I call the “category 2” topics—is a bit different.
+Exam candidates can complete courses from an institution of higher learning or those from a continuing education provider.

 Category 2 subjects include: Basic Life Support, Medical Documentation, Medical Terminology, Occupational Safety and Security for Health Professionals, Professional Ethics for Health Professions, and Universal Safety Precautions and Infection Control.
 (These courses are available online from Breastfeeding Outlook—except for Basic Life Support, which you can complete through any local Red Cross or similar type of program.)